nopnop2002/esp-mesh-lite-examples/router_less_message_exchange/README.md

 # Loss of a leaf node
 If communication from a leaf node to the root node is lost for a certain period of time, the root node will determine that the leaf node is lost.
+Then, it will disconnect the leaf node from the MESH network.
 This is the logging of the root node at that time.
 ```
 W (4296140) wifi:inactive timer: now=713bb last_rx_time=ee0e5bf3 diff=499c8, aid[2]3c:71:bf:9d:bd:00 leave